 They have travelled to various parts of the world, are erudite and entertaining, and are expert all-rounders with vast knowledge in fields such as wildlife in general, or rural life in northern Spain.
 They usually also have several specialist interests.
 This could be the history of the Pyrenees, ornithology, a period of history, or perhaps photography.

-Dave has been on the Professional Hunters and Guides Examining Board in Zimbabwe since 1992.
-He is a very dedicated naturalist whose varied interests cover all aspects of wildlife and the environment.
+Dave Christensen, an outstanding African all-rounder guide, qualified as a specialist walking guide, and who has been on the Professional Hunters and Guides Examining Board in Zimbabwe since 1992.
+Dave is also an avid wildlife photographer.

 Marc is a professional naturalist.
 His scientific background combined with his childhood experience of living in Africa, has resulted in a broad understanding of Africa’s environments, wildlife, people and history.
 His love for wildlife and adventure, his passion for sharing his knowledge, his sense of humour, and his boyish eagerness, make him a wonderful companion in the bush.
 While he is interested in a almost anything concerning nature, his focus has been ornithology.